jordnheintz/JavaScript-Basics/Basics-Review.md

 - Declare a first and last name variable with let/const.
 - Declare a birthday variable.

+Declaring variables with `let` and `const` help avoid errors in our code.

+- `let`: works the similarly to the `var` keyword but it does not allow the same variable to be declared and reassigned a value.
+This helps protect your variables and their values.

+- `const`: short for constant, which means the value of the variable will not change.
+It will remain *constant*.

+  - Protects the variable's value from being overwritten.

 ### Strings

 A JavaScript string stores a series of characters like `"John Doe"`.
 A string can be any text inside double or single quotes but they have to match.
 Also to note that String indexes are zero-based: So the first character is in position 0, the second in 1, and so on.